Opening Range Breakout Options Strategies: How to Backtest and Automate ORB Setup

 • Bearish breakout: Price moves below the opening range low

-The idea is simple: early market activity defines a range, and a break from that range signals directional momentum.
+In simple terms, ORB uses early market activity to define a range, and a break from that range signals potential directional momentum.

 The first portion of the trading day often contains the highest volume and volatility.
 Institutional positioning, overnight news, and market sentiment all contribute to early price movement.